Can Alpha Brain Waves Boost Focus And Memory?

 Benefits of alpha brain waves

-• Improved memory
+Improved memory and concentration

-• Increased intelligence
+Increased intelligence

 Some research has attempted to increase intelligence by manipulating brain waves.
 A 2003 study involved applying magnetic stimulation across the brain at alpha frequencies.
-Those who received this stimulation were found to perform better at cognitive tasks.
+People who received this stimulation were found to perform better at cognitive tasks.
 However, it should be noted that this area would likely benefit from more research.

-• Increased creativity
+Increased creativity

 EEG monitoring during creative tasks in another study showed that increases in alpha frequencies typically happened when the test subject was creatively solving problems and when they were generating highly original ideas, as opposed to when their thinking was less creative.
-We don’t know yet if the alpha waves cause the increased creativity, or if the creativity increases alpha wave production.
+We don’t yet know if alpha waves cause the increased creativity, or if the creativity increases alpha wave production.

-• Increased alertness
+Increased focus and alertness

-When testing for the connection between alertness and alpha brain waves, researchers discovered that the lower alpha waves were most closely associated with increased alertness.
+When testing for the connection between alertness and alpha brain waves, researchers discovered that lower alpha waves were most closely associated with increased alertness.
 Of course, alpha waves usually happen when you’re awake but relaxed.
 Therefore, being relaxed may help you be more alert.

 How to produce alpha waves